SystemsApproach/ops/control.rst

 5.3.3 QoS Profiles
 ~~~~~~~~~~~~~~~~~~

-Associated with each connection is a QoS-related profile that governs
+Associated with each VCS connection is a QoS-related profile that
-how traffic that connection carries is to be treated.
-This starts with
+governs how traffic that connection carries is to be treated.
+This
-a `Template` model, which defines the valid (accepted) connectivity
+starts with a `Template` model, which defines the valid (accepted)
-settings.
-Aether Operations is responsible for defining these (the
+connectivity settings.
+Aether Operations is responsible for defining
-features they offer must be supported by the backend subsystems), with
+these (the features they offer must be supported by the backend
-enterprises selecting the template they want applied to any instances
+subsystems), with enterprises selecting the template they want applied
-of the connectivity service they create (e.g., via a drop-down
+to any instances of the connectivity service they create (e.g., via a
-menu).
-That is, templates are used to initialize `VCS` objects.
-The
+drop-down menu).
+That is, templates are used to initialize `VCS`
-`Template` model has the following fields:
+objects.
+The `Template` model has the following fields:

 * `sst`, `sd`: Slice identifiers.
 * `uplink`, `downlink`: Guaranteed uplink and downlink bandwidth.